This post may contain affiliate links. Please read our disclosure policy.

 - To adjust the amount of whipped cream, halve or double the recipe as preferred.

-How To Long-Ferment Sourdough Strawberry Shortcake
+Sourdough Strawberry Shortcake FAQs

-Shortcakes stay fresh for about 2–3 days when stored in an airtight container at room temperature or in the fridge.
+Sourdough strawberry shortcake will stay fresh for about 2-3 days when stored in an airtight container at room temperature or in the fridge.
 Store the berries and whipped cream separately.

 Yes, you can use thawed strawberries.
 But they may release more juice and be a little mushy.
 If possible, I recommend using seasonal, fresh strawberries.

 No, not at all.
 The starter adds a subtle depth of flavor, but it isn’t sour.
+To make sourdough less sour, use starter that has been recently fed.

 Sourdough Strawberry Shortcake